yanjun96/thermal_mechanics_fenicsx/Readme.txt

-This is for exercise files of FEniCSx!
+These are exercise files of FEniCSx!
-Hello world!
+Hello FEniCSx!!